satyam-software-developer/satyam-software-developer/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/satyam-software-developer](https://github.com/satyam-software-developer)

-- 💬 Ask me about **reactjs, nodejs expressjs,javascript , mongodb, mongoose**
+- 💬 Ask me about **reactjs, nodejs expressjs,javascript , mongodb, mongoose.**

 - 📫 How to reach me **kr.satyam0506@gmail.com**